The Wartime Pantry

 – Reducing food miles, fuel & energy dependence

-– Reducing excessive packaging and effects of climate change
+– Reducing waste with excessive packaging

 Enjoy the fruits of your labor!